 Public accountancy is an activity reserved to the CPAs, the Chartered Professional Accountants, all practising engineers must be members of the Ordre des ingénieurs and the Quebec Bar offers a list of free or inexpensive resources on legal information and advice.

-Our professionals are part of a professional system based on a "personal autonomy in matters professional", a professional autonomy that enables each and everyone of our Quebec professionals to exercise judgement as they see fit during the performance of their profession.
+Our professionals are part of a professional system based on a "personal autonomy in matters professional".
+A professional autonomy that enables our Quebec professionals to exercise judgement as they see fit during the performance of their profession.

 The origin of our Quebec professional system dates back to the Nouvelle-France but the law that governs our Professional Code was sanctioned in 1973.

 A professional code that gave rise to the Office des professions du Québec (OPQ) composed of 38 professional orders in its early years.
 An OPQ now composed of 46 professional orders, 54 regulated professions and more than 390,000 members.